 These grants are for individuals–anyone can apply!
 Neighbourhood Small Grants (NSG) provides grants of up to $500 to individuals for projects that connect people socially or involve sharing skills or talents with each other.
 Learn more and apply at Neighbourhood Small Grants.

-Book of Giving Opportunities – submissions now accepted for fall publication
+Book of Giving Opportunities – submissions now accepted

 Canada Healthy Communities Initiative – application intake closed